-Today marked the second-ever National Women in Engineering Day, to highlight the lack of female engineers.
-This is bad news for business, according to a report from Engineering UK, which identified that getting more women into science, technology, engineering and maths (Stem) jobs would add £2bn to the UK economy.
+Tuesday marked the second-ever National Women in Engineering Day, to highlight the lack of female engineers.
+This is bad news for business, according to a report from Engineering UK, which identified that getting more women into STEM jobs would add £2bn to the UK economy.

-The UK currently has the EU’s lowest proportion of female engineers, but this is slowly changing.
-Women accounted for 11.5 per cent of applicants for engineering jobs in 2014.
+Standing at just six per cent, the UK currently has the EU’s lowest proportion of female engineers, but this is slowly changing.
+Women accounted for 11.5% of applicants for engineering jobs in 2014.

 In London, infrastructure developments are constant – and female engineers are a big part of making that happen.
 Here are five of them:

 This 31-year-old structural engineer helped build the Shard, designing its distinctive spire.
-With one huge project already under her belt, Agrawal has now moved on to designing large residential blocks to help increase London's housing stock.
+One huge project already under her belt, Agrawal has now moved on to another: the transformation of London Bridge.

-Dana Skelley is director of asset management for surface transport at Transport for London (TfL), and is committed to improving TfL’s gender breakdown:
+Dana Skelley is director of asset management for surface transport at Transport for London, and is committed to improving TfL’s gender breakdown:

 This civil engineer has some impressive accomplishments under her belt.
 After being listed as one of Management Today’s “35 under 35” in 2007, she went on to lead Arup’s Olympic Park infrastructure design team for the 2012 Olympics.